Call (920) 236-4695 or (877) 886-2372

 What will happen after you contact your county elder adults/adults-at-risk agency?

 A caseworker will respond to the report and determine what response is necessary.

 Contacting the Adult Protective Service at the Aging and Disability Resource Center (ADRC) is the entry point for many types of services provided by the Long Term Support Division of the Winnebago County Department of Human Services.
 The Adult Protective Service worker's primary duties are to investigate abuse/neglect (including self neglect) reports brought to our attention.

 Each Wisconsin County APS Agency has professional people who know how to respond to referrals with the primary goal of stopping the abuse.
 The responder's first concern is the safety of the adult at risk.
 Responders will determine the type of abuse, neglect and/or financial exploitation.
 Services will be offered as needed to improve the current situation and hopefully prevent any future abuse from happening.

 There are many agencies that work to reduce danger and provide services or assistance to victims of abuse, neglect and exploitation.
 Services may include health care, aging programs (including transportation, nutrition and benefit counseling), domestic violence/sexual assault services (safety planning, counseling, support groups, and legal advocacy) and criminal justice intervention.
 Other available resources may be offered, including help with home repairs, social connections and legal matters.

-Bear in mind that competent adults have the right to refuse an elder/adult at risk investigation and any recommended services regardless of the opinion of professionals, family, friends, neighbors adn the community at large.
+Bear in mind that competent adults have the right to refuse an elder/adult at risk investigation and any recommended services regardless of the opinion of professionals, family, friends, neighbors and the community at large.